Evaluation and Improvement of Fault Detection for Large Language Models: Introduction

 To summarize, the main contributions of this paper are:

 \begin{itemize}[leftmargin=*] \item This is the first study that explores the effectiveness of fault detection methods on LLMs.
-We found that 1) existing methods that perform well on traditional deep learning models cannot correctly detect faults in LLMs; 2) LLMs are overconfident in clone detection, problem classification, and news classification tasks; 3) the prediction confidence of LLMs is concentrated in a few intervals.
+We found that 1) LLMs are overconfident in clone detection, problem classification, and news classification tasks; 2) the prediction confidence of LLMs is concentrated in a few intervals; and 3) simple methods perform relatively better than others.

 \item We propose MuCS, a prompt mutation-based method to smooth the confidence of LLMs and enhance the effectiveness of existing fault detection methods.

 \end{itemize}

 The rest of this paper is organized as follows.
 Section~\ref{sec:related_work} reviews the related works.
 Section~\ref{sec:design} presents the design of our empirical study and Section~\ref{sec: empirical_results} summarizes the empirical results.
 Section~\ref{sec:mutation} introduces our proposed mutation-based confidence smoothing solution and Section~\ref{sec:mutation_evaluation} presents its related evaluation.
 Section~\ref{sec:discussion} discusses the limitation of this work and Section~\ref{sec:conclusion} concludes this work.